raul23/nlp/README.rst

 Method 3: identify text language with ``langdetect``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-``langdetect`` is a port of Nakatani Shuyo's language-detection library (version from 03/03/2014) to Python (see `official documentation <https://pypi.org/project/langdetect/>`_).
+``langdetect`` is a port of Nakatani Shuyo's language-detection library (version from 03/03/2014) from Java to Python (see `official documentation <https://pypi.org/project/langdetect/>`_).

 From the  `stackoverflow user 'SVK' <https://stackoverflow.com/a/38752290>`_: